ojasww/ojasww/README.md

 ## Hi there! 👋 I'm Ojas

 I'm a software engineer based in Tokyo working for Rakuten.
-Previously, I've worked from Bangalore - the Silicon Valley of India.
 I'm a versatile engineer with experience in working in cross functional international teams delivering a strong business impact.
 I graduated with a degree in Computer Science from [BITS Pilani](https://www.bits-pilani.ac.in/goa/), one of the top universities in India in 2021.

-With previous experience in working for a B2B SaaS - [Hasura](https://hasura.io/), I have worked extensively with **GoLang** to build scalable systems and leveraged my **TypeScript** and front-end expertise to deliver seamless user experiences.
+I have previous experience in working for a B2B SaaS - [Hasura](https://hasura.io/) from Bangalore - the Silicon Valley of India.
+I have worked extensively with **GoLang** to build scalable systems and leveraged my **TypeScript** and front-end expertise to deliver seamless user experiences.
 I also have a strong background in solving **data structures and algorithms** using **C++**, honed through competitive programming ([Leetcode](https://leetcode.com/u/onyx_098/)).

 Apart from the academic curriculum, I was in-charge of driving the registrations for the university’s technical-festival.
 During my junior year, I was a teaching assistant for the course - Database Systems in MySQL for the batch of 200.